 The National Counselor Examination for School Counseling students, Clinical Mental Health Counseling students, and Clinical Rehabilitation Counseling students will be held at a Pearson VUE center.
 There is no site fee requirement.

 You can check for testing locations in your vicinity by going to the Pearson VUE website and clicking on “Find a Test Center” to see which centers are administering the NCE or NCMHCE.
-Please consult the Exam Registration Instructions for step-by-step instructions on how to register correctly.

 Q: Why should I apply for the NCC certification?
 What will it do for me?